journey-js/journey/README.md

 The *beforeleave* handler of the current route is called **before**  the route' *leave* handler is called. *beforeleave* is even called **before** the next route' *beforeenter*.

 If *beforeleave* returns a promise, Journey will wait for the promise to resolve before calling the next route' *beforeenter*.
 Only when the next route *beforeenter* completes will the current route'  *leave* method be called.
 If the *beforeleave* promise rejects, neither the next route' *beforeenter*  nor the current route' *leave* will be called.
+Effectively the route transition is cancelled.

 If you need to stop navigation away from a route for some reason (user has unsaved changes or UI is in invalid state) this is the handler to perform these types of operations in.
 By returning a rejected promise the route navigation will effectively be cancelled.